 INSTANT POT INSTRUCTIONS

-Start with your pot on normal saute mode, add 2 tbsp of olive oil.
+Start with your pot on normal saute mode, add 2 tablespoon of olive oil.
 Brown the floured beef in batches, setting the browned pieces on a plate.
 Set aside.

-Add 1 tbsp olive oil and stir in the chopped onion and 4 chopped garlic cloves.
+Add 1 tablespoon olive oil and stir in the chopped onion and 4 chopped garlic cloves.
 Saute for 1-2 minutes, stirring so they don't burn.

 DEGLAZE THE POT COMPLETELY!!!
 Pour 3 cups of red wine into the pot and scrape up ALL the browned bits from the bottom.Do not skip this step.
 It will prevent you from getting a burn warning when you cook the stew.

-Stir in the 2 tbsp worcestershire sauce, 1 tbsp beef base, 1 tbsp + 1 tsp sugar, 1 tsp salt, ½ tsp black pepper, 1 bay leaf, and the browned beef with juices.
+Stir in the 2 tablespoon worcestershire sauce, 1 tablespoon beef base, 1 tablespoon + 1 teaspoon sugar, 1 teaspoon salt, ½ teaspoon black pepper, 1 bay leaf, and the browned beef with juices.
 Let that simmer together for 5 minutes.